CISecurity/ControlsAssessmentSpecification/control-13/control-13.2.rst

 Measures
 --------
+* M1 = List of all systems used to process sensitive information
+* M2 = Count of M1
-* M1 = Set of infrequently used sensitive systems
+* M3 = Set of infrequently used sensitive systems
+* M4 = Count of infrequently used sensitive systems
-* M2 = Number of infrequently used sensitive systems with isolation/exposure scores greater than 0
+* M5 = List of infrequently used sensitive systems with isolation/exposure scores greater than 0
+* M6 = Count of M4

 Metrics
 -------